Pendik

-Pendik is a district of Istanbul, Turkey on the Asian side between Kartal and Tuzla, on the Marmara Sea.
-Home to Sabiha Gökçen International Airport.
-Population is 711,894.
+Pendik ([ˈpændic]) is a municipality and district of Istanbul Province, Turkey.
+Its area is 190 km2, and its population is 750,435 (2022).
+It is on the Asian side between Kartal and Tuzla, on the Marmara Sea.
 It also neighbours Sultanbeyli, Sancaktepe and Çekmeköy from northwest, Şile from north and Gebze from northeast.
+The district is home to the Sabiha Gökçen International Airport.